dotnet/AspNetCore.Docs/docs/yourfirst/yourfirstaspnetapplication.rst

 Adding Server-Side Behavior
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We've already tweaked the behavior of the HomeController's About method to change the Message passed to the View.
 We can add additional server-side behavior by adding or modifying Controllers and Views and the Models they work with.
+As a simple demonstration of server-side behavior, we can display some basic information about the server itself, using a new controller and a view.
+Then, we'll enhance this basic information by adding some client-side behavior.

 Adding Client-Side Behavior
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^